saitejesh-cyber/trust-before-intelligence-book/manuscript/chapter_2_inpact_framework_v2_0.md

 ---

-### 📍 CHECKPOINT: Context & Trust Complete
+### 📍 CHECKPOINT: What We've Covered So Far

-**What You've Learned (6 of 6 needs complete - 100% through Part 3):**

-- **Contextual (C):** Agents need complete cross-system context assembled in real-time.
-Echo transformed from siloed systems (10-12 second manual integration, 73% success rate) to unified fabric (1.6 second automated assembly, 96% success, zero marginal cost for new sources).
+✅ **Contextual (C):** Agents need unified cross-system context—Echo went from 10-12 seconds to 1.6 seconds
-- **Transparent (T):** Agents need complete audit trails with explainability.
-Echo moved from opaque decisions (database logs only, HIPAA failures) to full transparency (trace IDs, business context, reasoning chains, HITL verification enabled).
+✅ **Transparent (T):** Agents need complete audit trails—Echo moved from opaque logs to full explainability

-**Why It Matters:** Context enables accurate answers—without cross-system integration, agents can't answer clinically relevant questions.
-Transparency enables trust and compliance—without explainability and audit trails, users won't trust recommendations and auditors won't approve deployment.

-**All Six INPACT™ Needs Now Complete:** You understand what agents need (Instant, Natural, Permitted, Adaptive, Contextual, Transparent), why traditional infrastructure fails each need, and how Echo addressed each dimension systematically.
-These needs define requirements for the 7-Layer Architecture you'll build in Chapters 4-7.

-**Coming Next:** Part 4 shows how Sarah used INPACT™ to prioritize her transformation roadmap, sequencing improvements based on dependencies and business impact.
+✅ **All Six INPACT™ Needs:** You now understand what agents require from infrastructure to earn trust
+⏭️ **Next:** How Sarah prioritized the transformation roadmap using INPACT™ as her guide

+**Reading Time Remaining:** ~10 minutes to Part 5

 ---